tomogwen/fpdcluster/README.md

 ### Other algorithms

 The remaining Wasserstein barycentre clustering algorithms use implementations from [this](https://github.com/bobye/WBC_Matlab) repository.
 We provide a copy of this library in ```src/WBC_Matlab```.
 We have changed settings to suit our data, but the implementations of the algorithms themselves are untouched.
-Having selected the experiment and algorithm in this way, run ```d2_clustering.m``` to compute the cluster labels and display the clustering time.

 To reproduce our results, you can select the experiment and dataset by uncommenting the file and relevant settings in ```d2_clustering.m```.
 To change the algorithm, uncomment the required algorithm from line 119 in ```d2clusters.m```.
+Having selected the experiment and algorithm in this way, run ```d2_clustering.m``` to compute the cluster labels and display the time taken.

 ## Datasets